 Check out the Fall Colors

 Most visitors arrive in the summer.
 Personally, I love Zion in the fall!
 The colors start showing up in September and can be found all over the park.
 The fall colors start first in the high country and is a fantastic time to explore trails like Cable Mountain.
 Later in the year the trees along the river turn bright yellow and is a sight to see with the red rock in the background.
 If you happen to arrive a little early for fall colors at Zion try going north to Cedar Breaks National Monument.
 It’s a small version of Bryce Canyon with phenomenal sunsets and fall colors!

 Have a Beer at the Zion Canyon Brewing Company

-There is no better way to relax after a great day of hiking than to sit back with friends and have an ice-cold Beer.
+There is no better way to relax after a great day of hiking than to sit back with friends and have an ice-cold beer.
 The Zion Canyon Brewing Company has you covered as it is literally just outside the park gate.
 Its breathtaking views of red rocks at sunset makes it all the better.
-It’s even close to the Watchman and South Campground so you don’t have to worry about having to drive home after a couple well-deserved drinks.
+It’s even close to the Watchman and South Campground so you don’t have to worry about having to drive home after a couple of well-deserved drinks.
 Head over to see more information on Beers inspired by the U.S. National Parks.

 Go Horseback Riding